Instant Home-Made Jalebi

 Preparing Jalebis

-• Pour the batter in a piping bag or condinement bottle.
+• Pour the batter in a piping bag.

 • Heat oil on medium heat.
 Check the temperature by dropping little batter into it.
 If it starts to float straightaway it means its the right tempertaure.
 If its not hot enough the batter will sink or if its too hot the batter will quickly brown.

 • Start squeezing the piping bag gently and make swirls.
-In a circular motion start frommoutside and bring it towards inside.
-After 2-3 minutes flip the jalebis on the otehr side.
+In a circular motion start from outside and bring it towards inside.
+After 2-3 minutes flip the jalebis on the other side.

 • Once they are golden brown using tong, carefully lift them draing the excess oil in the pan.